 How do I keep my team from using deprecated packages?

-You can begin creating violations for deprecated packages from the Catalog > Standards page and turning on the "No Deprecated Packages" standard.
+You can begin creating violations for deprecated packages from the Catalog > Standards page and turning on the Releases are actively maintained standard.

 What happens if a package release in my catalog becomes deprecated?